itsamrit/itsamrit/README.md

 NOTE: Fork copies whole repo with all braches.
       In local vscode directlly use pull(equals fetch->merge), because fetch just tells there is change local github website.

-NOTE: In vscode desktop :
-1. Install git then connect ur local computer to github ac by typing this in the terminal :
-2. 1.git config --global user.name "amritrai5757"
-3. 2.git config --global user.email "amritrai5757@gmail.com"
-Commiting saves code with timestamp in offline,local desktop file just like in online code saved in codespace by commiting.

 Install all other dependencies inside the project locally.